 Learn A New Language Through Reading

 “The Little Prince” by Antoine de Saint- Exupéry is number one.
-It currently holds the Guinness record for the most translated author for the same book.
+It currently holds the Guinness record for the most translated author of the same book.

 Here are the top 10 most translated children’s books per country: